Geometry of Linear Neural Networks: Equivariance and Invariance under Permutation Groups: Equivariance under cyclic subgroups of

-In this section, we address equivariance under cyclic subgroups $G=\langle \sigma \rangle\leq \cS_n$.
 We explore the irreducible components {of the algebraic variety} $\cE_{r,n\times n}^\sigma\subset \cM_{r,n\times n}$, both over $\RR$ and over~$\CC$, and {quantities} such as their dimensions, degrees, and singular loci.
 We parameterize the real components via autoencoders and discuss minimizing both the squared-error loss and the standard Euclidean distance on such a component.